Skip to main content

 Run the following command to launch Gwen against your Selenoid instance in Docker.
 You will see browser session(s) appear in the Selenoid UI.

-SELENIUM_HUB=localhost yarn gwen -b -c gwen/browsers/selenoid.conf gwen/features
+SELENIUM_HUB=localhost yarn gwen -b -c gwen/conf/browsers/selenoid.conf gwen/features

 Tear it all down when done